renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/alpine.md

 | [Dependency graph][dependency-graph] |     ✓     |

 ## SBOM
-Trivy detects packages that have been installed through `apk`.
+Vul detects packages that have been installed through `apk`.

 ## Vulnerability
 Alpine Linux offers its own security advisories, and these are utilized when scanning Alpine for vulnerabilities.